devopsInterviews/Interviews/README.md

 Now, the subtasks we want you to complete are:

 1. Write a Dockerfile that will create a docker image which runs the python script you wrote earlier.
-The Image should also have the flask module installed from the requirements.txt filr.
+The Image should also have the flask module installed from the requirements.txt file.
 (The Dockerfile & requirements.txt alreay exists but empty)
 2. Clone the Interview repository, checkout to a new branch named test, add the Dockerfile from the step above and push the new changes and branch to the remote repoistory.
 3. Use the Jenkinsfile from CICD/Jenkins-Pipeline/Jenkinsfile, which is already has some code in it in order to finish this task.
 We need you to fill the missings so that the Jenkinsfile will do the following:
  a. builds the docker image from step 1.